 If there is a great deal of difference in ideas and working methods among team members, even the "buddy system" will fail.
 Two designers with different abilities that complement each other will produce results.
 However, if their desires, preferences, and behavioral styles are too far apart, communication is constantly poor and there is a lot of uncertainty during cooperation, that team is destined to fail.

-Evaluating individual’s contribution
+Evaluating an individual’s contribution

 Analysis paralysis occurs when a situation is overanalyzed to the point where a person cannot make a decision nor take action.
-A sudden stop in decision making can cost your company time, money and, in certain cases, even reputation.
-In well balanced and functional teams it doesn’t and shouldn’t occur often, but when it does - it should be resolved as quickly as possible.
+A sudden stop in decision-making can cost your company time, money, and, in certain cases, even reputation.
+In well-balanced and functional teams it doesn’t and shouldn’t occur often, but when it does - it should be resolved as quickly as possible.

 So what is teamwork actually?
-It’s simple: teamwork is a result of healthy collective consciousness within the group, which is essential for the group’s transition into the team.
+It’s simple: teamwork is a result of a healthy collective consciousness within the group, which is essential for the group’s transition into the team.

 Teamwork is the foundation for productive collaboration and is critical for the success of the company.